RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 ### Morale
 When you're trying stay calm and collected and not give into your fear and terror, make a Focus(morale) check.
 If the slot rolled is marked with terror, you must flee, surrender, or cower.
 If none of these are rolled, the check succeeds.

 ## Gear Checks
-Gear Checks use your gear slots and gear die for the check.
+Gear Checks use your gear slots and a d12 for the check.

 ### Traverse
 When you move overland in a potentially dangerous way, such as climbing a wall, running over rough terrain, balancing on a ledge, leaping a chasm, or swimming a river, make a Gear(traverse) check.